 During the program, the PGY1 resident will participate in all aspects of our comprehensive pharmacy services.
-Learning experiences in family medicine, anticoagulation, occupational health, diabetes management, heart failure, research, and population health are offered.
+Learning experiences in family medicine, anticoagulation, diabetes management, research, and population health are offered.
 As a vital member of the healthcare team, the PGY1 resident will have the opportunity to enhance practice skills that are necessary to evaluate a patient's medication regimen.
 Throughout the one-year program, the PGY1 resident will have numerous opportunities to provide education to patients and other health care professionals.
 The knowledge gained over the course of the program will enable the PGY1 resident to competently conduct a research project.
 Opportunities for teaching pharmacy students, medical residents, and earning a teaching certificate are available.